 The 108K has about 17,000′ elevation gain and 9 aid stations.
 It is a large, single-loop course that has five significant climbs, two of which will take runners over 9000′ to nearly 10K.
-The majority of the course is on two-track (meaning ATV width trail), with a few miles of dirt road, a lot of of single track trail, and a little pavement at the finish coming into Challis.
+The majority of the course is on two-trail (meaning ATV width trail), with a few miles of dirt road, a lot of of single track trail, and some pavement at the finish coming into Challis.

 The start is 5:00 am, with some intermediate cutoffs along the way.

 108K Overview Map